-What advice would you have for someone who might want to pursue a similar path?
+What advice would you give to someone looking to pursue a similar career to yours?

 If you want to work in sport but like me struggled to get a foot in the door, then the best way is either volunteering or interning.
 There are some really good organisations out there that run excellent voluntary and interning programmes, which can help you gain on-the-job experience.
 Organisations love to promote from within, so it can really improve your chances.

-What would tell your younger self knowing what you know now?
+What would you tell your younger self knowing what you know now?

 Take up every opportunity that is offered!
 At university, I was peppered with opportunities and work experience within sport and I wish I had taken up more.
 Also, taking on feedback from interviews that can really help in getting over that last hurdle, and identify what you need to work on.